-On days when weather is questionable, please contact our office (530.752.1730 or email@example.com) after 4 p.m. to get updated information.
-If there is no announcement, assume they are occurring as scheduled.
+On days when weather is questionable, please contact our office (530.752.1730 or Rec Sports) after 4 p.m. to get updated information.
+If there is no announcement, all games will be played as scheduled.
 We will also try to email captains if games are postponed for the night.
-Please visit our Recreation Facility page for up-to-date status on our fields/courts.
+Please visit our Recreation Facility page for up-to-date status on our fields.

 The Rec Sports Office does NOT provide insurance for individuals participating in the program.
 All participants are encouraged to have health insurance coverage in place before participating in the program.